 A portion of our silicon wafer and other purchases are denominated in Japanese yen and we bill certain Japanese customers in yen.
-Gains or losses from foreign exchange rate fluctuations on balances denominated in foreign currencies are reflected in Other income (expense), net.
-Realized and unrealized gains or losses on foreign currency transactions were not significant for the years presented.
+Gains or losses from foreign exchange rate fluctuations on balances denominated in foreign currency transactions were not significant for the years presented.
 We translate accounts denominated in foreign currencies in accordance with ASC 830, "Foreign Currency Matters" using the current rate method, under which asset and liability accounts are translated at the current rate, while stockholders' equity accounts are translated at the appropriate historical rates.
 Translation adjustments related to the consolidation of foreign subsidiary financial statements are reflected in Accumulated other comprehensive income (loss) in Stockholders' equity.